 Exhibition Essays: For our Salon and Solo Exhibitions critics draft introductory texts of 1200-1500 words highlighting dominant themes and situating the work within relevant art historical and cultural contexts.

 Profile Pages: Contains an Image Gallery, embedded Video, Biography, Statement, Links, full SEO with unique URL.
 Adored by search engines!
 All Article Publication Fellows receive a Profile page on the website.

 Photo Essays: Great for artist's whose work speaks for itself, this format allows fellows to publish 4-6 works with a list of illustration in our new print journals.

 How can I make my application the best it can be?

 Firstly, high quality images go a long way in communicating your message and professionalism, and are required for publication.
 For 2D works, consider submitting an installation shot or details of tacking edges or paint textures to showcase your technical abilities and let us know how your art activates surrounding space.
-All application images should be well-focused, color corrected jpegs in RGB and between 1500 - 2500 pixels.
+All application images should be well-focused, color corrected jpegs set to 300 dpi in RGB and between 1500 - 2500 pixels.
 For paintings, we recommended cropping images to show the tacking edge plus 3-4 inches of surrounding wall space.
 Secondly, make sure your statement clearly communicates your perspective as a creator, and that ideas discussed relate to the visual experience of your art.
 Finally, maximize your competitiveness by drafting statements and bios that take advantage of the full word counts.
 As an academic publication, we are more likely to award fellowships to artists with a passion for words, language, and ideas.